School Science Lessons

 It also loses its potency rapidly and is usually only used in large swimming pools.

-Sodium hypochlorite is stable in alkaline aqueous solutions and is readily available as 5% solution "laundry bleach", e.g. "Chlorox", and as 12-15% available chlorine
+Sodium hypochlorite is stable in alkaline aqueous solution and is available as 5% solution "laundry bleach", e.g. "Chlorox", and as 12-15% available chlorine.

 solution, often called "liquid bleach", from pool supply stores.

-Sodium hypochlorite, with a pH of 13 is relatively low in available chlorine concentration so more required to maintain the disinfectant residual in a swimming pool.
+Sodium hypochlorite, pH of 13, is relatively low in available chlorine concentration so more required to maintain the disinfectant residual in a swimming pool.

 Because of the bulk of its liquid form and its poor storage stability, it must be purchased frequently throughout the swimming pool season.